Take our Free Quiz > What are your chances of securing a Tier 2 graduate job?

 Anika, the founder of Grad Careers Coach, answers these 4 questions in a short video.
 Simply press play…or you can read the full article below.

-So if you’re currently an international student enrolled at a UK university on a Tier 4 visa, then read on.
+If you’re currently an international student enrolled at a UK university on a Tier 4 visa, then read on.

 Let’s start with who can sponsor your Tier 2 visa…